zonca/zonca.github.io-source/content/jetstream_kubernetes_kubespray.md

     source XX-XXXXXXXX-openrc.sh

-it should ask for your TACC passwork.
+it should ask for your TACC password.
 This configures all the environment variables needed by the `openstack` command line tool to interface with the Openstack API.

 Test with: